-Benefits of Balance Bikes.
+Benefits of Balance Bikes

+Benefits of balance bikes.
 So much more than just learning to ride a bike.

-- As a general rule, pedal bikes are too big and heavy for toddlers.
-They need to be simple.
+- As a general rule, pedal bikes are too big, heavy & complex for toddlers.
 Bikes fitted with brakes and pedals, make things too complicated for young children to handle straight away and they get frustrated.
-The older the child the more features you can introduce.
-Such as considering a balance bike you add pedals to for children aged 3 years plus.
+The older the child, the more features you can introduce.
+Such as considering a convertible balance bike you add pedals for children aged 3 years plus.

 - Development Skills: Balance bikes offer a lot of developmental benefits.
 Using one improves motor skills, such as teaching kids how to turn corners.
 They also start to understand depth perception and three-dimensional awareness, as they learn to deal with minor obstacles.
 Gross motor skills improve.
 Playing games on balance bikes speed this process up by making it more fun.

 - Exercise: Young children don’t understand the concept and importance of exercise.
 They just want to burn energy and have fun.
 This is why starting to ride bikes when they are toddlers is perfect.
 Much more fun than a slow walk in the park.
 Balance bikes are a great way of getting some much-needed time outside that is fun and engaging.
 We have some suggestions of games and ways to play on balance bikes where you can introduce other skills such as counting, colours and even spotting street signs when they start reading.
 Kidvelo Bikes have all-terrain pneumatic tyres, making riding anywhere possible.
 The most significant benefit is your child wants to get outside and ride.